AI 2D TAG

 Text Feedback

-Report some info on the progression of the prediction.
+Report some info on the progression of the predictions.

 Start